 Your Independent Living Coordinator is on site, you will continue to see them around the scheme.
 They are contactable via their usual numbers.

-If you have any queries, concerns or need assistance in relation to shopping etc. please do not hesitate to contact your Independent Living Coordinator or Independent Living Team on 0161 218 1465.
+If you have any queries, concerns or need assistance please do not hesitate to contact your Independent Living Coordinator or Independent Living Team on 0161 218 1465.

-Scheme lounges have now been closed and we would ask that you refrain from using the lounges at this time.
-Thank you for your cooperation.
+Scheme lounges remain closed in line with guidance provided.
+We would ask that you continue to refrain from using the lounges at this time.
+We thank you for your cooperation.

-We know this is a time of huge uncertainty for many of you in so many ways and you will no doubt be worried about being able to manage to pay your rent and bills during this time.
+We know this has been and may still be a time of huge uncertainty for many of you in so many ways and you will no doubt be worried about being able to manage to pay your rent and bills.
+There is help available for those that have been affected by Covid and we can help you access this help if you talk to us and let us know about your situation.

-The government has made some announcements that they will protect renters, but this does not specifically allow a ‘rent holiday’.
-Rent will continue to be charged and you will still be liable for paying this as a tenant, but we will be working even more closely with you now to fully understand your individual circumstances, provide specialist advice and support to maximise your income during this time, and if you do fall into arrears because of the situation you find yourself in we will work with you to put in place realistic and affordable future payment arrangements.
+We are committed to working even more closely with you now to fully understand your individual circumstances, provide specialist advice and support to maximise your income, and if you do fall into arrears because of the situation you find yourself in we will work with you to put in place realistic and affordable future payment arrangements.

 Energy Advice service